The Plan for Emissions Tax

 Taxing emissions promotes conservation, creates incentive to push technology and allows for greater freedom.

 Our current economy is set up to allow people and businesses to subsidize the true costs of their energy usage onto the environment.
-The easiest way to get ahead financially is to pollute.
+The easiest way to get ahead in a capitalistic society financially is to pollute.
 An Emissions Tax would fix that, incentivizing groups and individuals to reduce their emissions by using less polluting alternatives or being more efficient in their daily transactions.